Probate Shortcuts in Kentucky

 • you are a creditor, owed money from the estate.

-(Ky.
-Rev. Stat.
-Ann. § 391.030.)
 Note that not all creditors are eligible.
 Kentucky law establishes an order of priority for who can use this process, and surviving spouses take precedence.
 Among multiple creditors, there's also an order of priority, set out in Kentucky's law on preferred creditors.

 To use this process, you'll file a Petition to Dispense With Administration (Form AOC-830) with the local probate court.
 When the court enters an order approving the petition, you'll be able to claim the property described in the petition.
 No further court procedures are needed.

-2. When the Personal Representative Is the Only Inheritor
+The Personal Representative Is the Only Inheritor

 • you're the sole beneficiary (inheritor) of the estate, and

-• six months have passed.
+• six months have passed since your appointment as personal representative.

-3. When Everyone Agrees to Dispense With Administration
+Everyone Agrees to Dispense With Administration

 • there was no will

-• the estate doesn't owe debts, and
+• the estate doesn't owe debts,

 • anyone entitled to property agrees in writing that there will be no probate.